-Our main building is wheelchair accessible and there is a disabled access toilet.
+Our building is wheelchair accessible and there is a disabled access toilet.
 Where parents/carers do not speak English as a first language or have their own learning needs, advice and support/expertise is sought.
 We value and respect diversity in our setting and do our very best to meet the needs of all involved in our school.
 Carefully evaluated equipment is purchased with additional funding to support the specific needs of all children.

-Expertise and training of staff to support children and young people with SEN
+Expertise and training of staff to support children and young people with SEND

-All of our teaching staff hold qualified teacher status and we have staff within the school who have been trained in a number of different strategies and interventions to support children's needs.
-These include ELSA (Emotional Literacy Support Assistant), FAST (Family and School Together) a family systemic therapy group, WELCOMM and ELKLAN (speech and language support), Lexia reading programme, 1stclass@number (numeracy support), Sensory Circuits (for identified OT and sensory needs), Sunrise

-Club (nurture style group), Clicker 7 (to support writing), Positive Behaviour Management (Team Teach), Forest School (personal and social awareness), Precision Teaching, Toe by Toe, Makaton, Dyslexia, ADHD and ASD support strategies.
-We have a comprehensive staff development plan that ensures all of our staff receive regular and appropriate training to ensure it is in line with the current/projected needs of the children in our school and our school development plan.
+All teaching staff have undertaken teacher training and we have staff within the school who have been trained in a number of different strategies and interventions to support children's needs.
+These include ELSA (Emotional Literacy Support Assistant), ELKLAN (speech and language support), literacy, firstclass@number (numeracy support), Positive Behaviour Management (Team Teach), Precision Teaching, Makaton and ASD support strategies.
+We have a comprehensive staff development plan that ensures all of our staff receive regular and appropriate training to ensure it is in line with the current/projected needs of the children in our academy and our academy development plan.
 Staff are also encouraged to undertake their own learning and training.

 We aim to ensure that all staff working with learners who have SEND possess a working knowledge of the need to help them in supporting access to the curriculum.
-Where it is deemed that external support is necessary we discuss any referrals with parents in the first instance and gain full consent before proceeding with a referral.
-Over the last academic year, we have worked closely with Learning and Language Support Service (LLS), the Educational Psychology Service (EP), Speech and Language Therapists (SALT), Child and Adult Mental Health (CAMHS), Occupational Therapists (OT), Local Early Autism Programme (LEAP), Portage and outreach support (through local specialist provisions such as Freemantles and Carwarden).
+Where it is deemed that external support is necessary we discuss any referrals with parents/carers in the first instance and gain full consent before proceeding with a referral.
+Over the last academic year, we have worked closely with Specialist Teachers for Inclusive Practice (STIPS), the Educational Psychology Service (EP), Speech and Language Therapists (SALT), Occupational Therapists (OT), Local Early Autism Programme (LEAP) and outreach support (through local specialist provisions such as Freemantles and Carwarden) + EYFS support.

-Evaluating the effectiveness of the provision made for children and young people with SEN
+Evaluating the effectiveness of the provision made for children and young people with SEND

-We review the needs of the children within the school and endeavour to put in place provisions in order to be able to cater for these needs.
-Some of the funding the school receives may go towards funding training so that in-house provision is more targeted at needs, this is carefully planned for alongside our Improvement Plan.
-The Inclusion Leader regularly carries out monitoring which includes reviewing how provision is delivered and helps in maintaining standards through rigorous quality assurance.
+We review the needs of the children within the academy and endeavour to put in place provisions in order to be able to cater for these needs.
+Some of the funding the academy receives may go towards funding training so that in-house provision is more targeted at needs, this is carefully planned for alongside our development plan.
+The SENCO regularly carries out monitoring which includes reviewing how provision is delivered and helps in maintaining standards through rigorous quality assurance.

-Our provision management tool, Bluehills, also looks at the impact each intervention has had on the progress of each learner.
+Our provision management tool also looks at the impact each intervention has had on the progress of each learner.
 Decisions are made as to whether specific interventions are proving to be effective both in terms of the time spent on them and the finance used in providing the intervention.
-Each year we review the needs of the whole cohort to see if there is a change in the overall make-up of the school.
+Each year we review the needs of the whole cohort to see if there is a change in the overall make-up of the academy.
 Decisions are then made as to whether any additional interventions or support needs to be put in place.

-How children and young people with SEN are enabled to engage in activities available with children in the school who do not have SEN
+How children and young people with SEND are enabled to engage in activities available with children in the school who do not have SEND